hitherejoe/ComposeAcademy/README.md

 ## Support the project 🙇‍♂️ 🙇‍♀️

-If you are able to [sponser this project](https://github.com/sponsors/hitherejoe), all money will be dispersed to different charitable organisations.
+If you are able to [sponsor this project](https://github.com/sponsors/hitherejoe), all money will be dispersed to different charitable organisations.

 If you want to make a one-off contribution, please do so to one of the following and let me know so that I can add you to the supporters section 🙂